 Pilot the Assessment List of the Ethics Guidelines for Trustworthy AI

-Feedback on the assessment list can be given in three ways:
+Feedback on the assessment list was given in three ways:

-- By sharing best practices on how to achieve trustworthy AI through the European AI Alliance;
+- The sharing best practices on how to achieve trustworthy AI through the European AI Alliance;

 The assessment list of the ethics guidelines operationalises the key requirements for ethical AI and offers guidance to implement them in practice.

-This feedback will help better understand how the assessment list can be implemented within an organisation.
-It will also indicate where specific tailoring of the assessment list is still needed, given AI’s context-specificity.
+This feedback helped better understand how the assessment list can be implemented within an organisation.
+It also indicated where specific tailoring of the assessment list was still needed, given AI’s context-specificity.

-The piloting phase runs from 26 June until 1 December 2019.
+The piloting phase took place from 26 June until 1 December 2019.